1031 Exchanges

 STEP 3: Put together your next deal!

-About the time you close on your previous investment, you’ll have to provide a list of potential properties in writing.
-This is due within forty-five days of selling your current investment.
-Because this window is small, it’s best to have a list of potential properties early in the process.
+About the time you close on your current commercial or multi family property, you’ll have to provide a list of potential 1031 Exchange properties in writing.
+This list is due within forty-five days of selling your current investment and must be presented in writing to your Q1, trust or escrow agent.
+Because this 45 day window is small, it’s best to your have a list of potential properties early in the process.

-Then, you’ll only have 180 days to sign a contract, perform due diligence, and close on your next purchase.
+You only have 180 days tototal from your first closing date to provide your list (1st 45 days), sign a contract, perform due diligence, and close on your next purchase.
 Hilliker will help you find what you’re looking for with speed, efficiency, and an eye for detail.

 Not every deal can line up perfectly and make a 1031 Exchange possible.
-But the law allows for other tax-deferral opportunities.
+But the law allows for other tax-deferral opportunities and Hilliker/Westwood agents know how to use them.

 What is a Reverse 1031 Exchange?

-When an investor buys a new property before selling their current one, they may have the opportunity to engage in a Reverse 1031 Exchange.
-Imagine:
+An investor can buy a new property before selling their current one.
+In this case they may have the opportunity to engage in a Reverse 1031 Exchange.
+Some examples:

-- You find the perfect property before you’ve sold your existing building but have reason to believe you’ll be able to sell it soon
+• You find the perfect property before you’ve sold your existing commercial property but feel confident you can sell your commercial property

 The window is still 180 days for a Reverse 1031 Exchange, and you can read how Hilliker helped a company do exactly that here.